zhxu33/cyberpunk2088/ProjectDocument.md

 ### Robot Guard Dog's initial mechanism

-Initially, the dog shot its bullet horizontally based on the player's location.
+Initially, the dog shot its bullet horizontally(either left or right) based on the player's location.
 James further developed it so that it could shoot directly towards the player.

 ![GIF 12-13-2024 9-05-40 AM](https://github.com/user-attachments/assets/352392b6-bf81-4f08-b0db-9a1618a61a57)